 Students entering the Master of Arts in Counseling program are expected to bring a foundational knowledge of psychology.
 Proficiency in this foundational knowledge will be confirmed through a "Readiness Exam," required of all incoming counseling students.
 If deficiencies are indicated, remedial work will be required.
-Counseling students may satisfy these deficiencies in one of the following two ways: Complete appropriate undergraduate course(s) at an approved institution or complete a self-guided instructional program provided through the Department of Counseling Studies of Western Seminary.
+Counseling students may satisfy these deficiencies in one of the following two ways: Complete appropriate undergraduate course(s) at an approved institution or complete a self-guided instructional program provided through the Counseling Department of Western Seminary.

-• Personality and Counseling Theory
+- Personality Theory

-• Abnormal Psychology
+- Abnormal Psychology

-• Historical Foundations & Considerations.
+- Historical Foundations

 The following checklist will guide you through the readiness exam process:

-Complete all five sections of the exam.
+Complete all eight sections of the exam.

 Suggested Study Materials

-Kring, Ann M., Davison, Gerald C., Neale, John M, and Johnson, Shari (2007).
+Kring, Ann M., Davison, Gerald C., Neale, John M. and Johnson, Shari (2007).
 Abnormal Psychology (10th ed.).
-New York: John Wiley and Sons.
+New York: John Wiliey and Sons.

-Gerrig, Richard J., Zimbardo, Philip G., (2009).
+Gerrig, Richard J., Zimbardo, Phillip G., (2009).
 Psychology and Life (19th ed.).
-New York.
 New York: Harper Collins.